Ada-Developers-Academy/ada-precourse-v2/intro-to-python/helper-functions.md

     return 9/5*temp+32
 ```

-This function `convert_celsius_to_fahrenheit` first validates that the `temp` is a numeric value, and then returns the `temp` converted to fahrenheit.
+This function `convert_celsius_to_fahrenheit` first validates that the `temp` is a numeric value, and then returns the `temp` converted to Fahrenheit.

 In order to follow best practices, our functions should have a single responsibility.
 As such, we can write a helper function `valiate_num` to encapsulate the functionality of validating the argument `temp`.
 We will call this helper function in `convert_celsius_to_fahrenheit`.